makusan8/kubernetes/README.md

 ## 3. Install CRI-O Container Runtime & K8s

-- Let's continue to install our container first, we'll be using CRI-O, this is the easiest runtime to setup compare to Containerd or Docker :
+We'll be using CRI-O, this is the easiest runtime to setup compare to Containerd or Docker

+- Let's continue to install our container first :

 ```bash